-Disabled Students’ Allowances (DSA) is a grant intended to cover the extra costs of having a disability, long-term illness, mental health condition, autistic spectrum condition, or a specific learning difficulty such as dyslexia, dyspraxia or ADHD.
+Disabled Students’ Allowances (DSA) is a grant intended to help with any extra essential costs you may have as a direct result of your disability, long-term illness, mental health condition, autistic spectrum condition, or a specific learning difficulty such as dyslexia, dyspraxia or ADHD.
 This section explains DSA, why it could be relevant to you and how to claim it.

 NB: We recognise that not everyone who has an autistic spectrum condition would use the word ‘disabled’ about themselves.
 This includes a lot of the students we spoke to in our surveys.
 However, Disabled Students’ Allowances (DSA) is the main way to access support for your study needs at the start of your course and beyond, so it is important to know all about it.

-Most autistic students who have been officially diagnosed with an autistic spectrum condition are entitled to DSA – it is not related to any other benefits (even DLA or PIP) and it isn’t means-tested.
+Most autistic students who have been officially diagnosed with an autistic spectrum condition are entitled to DSA – it is not related to any other benefits (even DLA or PIP) and it doesn’t affect funding for any other student finance.
+DSA isn’t means-tested so it doesn’t depend on your household income.
 DSA does not have to be repaid and any equipment you receive through the allowance belongs to you.

 DSA helps to pay for any extra study-related costs which you incur at University due to a disability.
 It can help with the costs of: